longtengz/longtengz.github.io/_posts/blog/2014-05-15-hybrid-graphics-on-fedora.md

 date: 2014-05-15 21:56:40
 category: blog
 tags: hardware VGA
+description: There is really a lot going on in the open source world, I just didn't know about them yet.
 ---

 I just migrated to Fedora 20 only out of pure love for its slick UI.
 When I first installed Fedora 15, I had this annoying VGA cooler that spinned like crazy and consumed a great portion of power that drained my battery pretty fast.
 I have a Dell, and it has dual graphics cards, one discrete and the other integrated.
 After a bit of search, I think I solved the problem by installing the **propriety** AMD Catalyst Driver **fglrx** and succeeded using the hybrid graphics cards alternatively.